multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p2.md

     }
 ```

 The only new function here is `self.send().direct_egld()`, which simply forwards EGLD from the contract to the given address.
-The last argument is a message that gets saved on the blockchain too with the transaction.

 # **The final contract code**